-It has been said that the only things you can’t escape in life are death and taxes.
-While moving to Puerto Rico won’t help you live forever, it’s one of the few places on earth where Americans can legally escape many forms of taxation.
-Intrigued?
-You should be.
+Updated April 23, 2019: It's said that the only things you can’t escape in life are death and taxes.
+While moving to Puerto Rico won’t help you live forever, it’s one of the few places on Earth where Americans can legally escape many forms of taxation.

-Most countries tax their citizens on a residency basis.
+Most countries tax their citizens based on residency.
 For example, if you are a Swedish citizen living in Thailand, you will owe taxes to Thailand, but not to Sweden.
-But the U.S. has a system of global taxation, meaning that if you are an American living in Thailand, you’ll still have to pay U.S. taxes.
-While there are deductions and exceptions, it’s nearly impossible to escape the IRS—unless you live in Puerto Rico.
+The U.S. has a system of global taxation.
+If you are an American living in Thailand, you’ll still have to pay U.S. taxes.
+While there are deductions and exceptions, it’s nearly impossible to escape the IRS, unless you live in Puerto Rico.

-That’s because Puerto Rico falls in an interesting legal grey area.
+Puerto Rico falls in an interesting legal gray area.
 It’s part of the United States, but it’s a territory, not a state.
-Puerto Rico doesn’t receive voting representation in Congress and Puerto Ricans—while being American citizens—can’t vote in federal elections.
+Puerto Rico doesn’t receive voting representation in Congress and Puerto Ricans — though they are American citizens — can’t vote in federal elections.
 But they also don’t pay many federal taxes.
-Puerto Rico has the power to tax their residents, but, in an attempt to lure investment, they slashed the rates for new residents to next to nothing.
-And, since Puerto Rico is part of the United States, any American can move there and become a resident.
-All of this creates an unusual and fascinating tax loophole: Americans who live in America pay U.S. federal taxes.
+Puerto Rico has the power to tax its residents, but, in an attempt to lure investment, the government slashed rates for new residents to next to nothing.
+Since Puerto Rico is part of the United States, any American can move there and become a resident.
+This creates a tax loophole: Americans who live in America pay U.S. federal taxes.
 Americans who live in foreign countries pay U.S. federal taxes.
-But Americans who move to Puerto Rico often don’t have to.
+But Americans who move to Puerto Rico often don’t.
 With the correct tax planning, new Puerto Rico residents could legally pay a tax rate close to 0%.

 How to move to Puerto Rico

 To gain and maintain your residency you’ll need to move your primary address to Puerto Rico, but you’ll only need to spend a minimum of 183 days in Puerto Rico per year.
-The rest of the time you can travel to other parts of the United States, or the world.
+The rest of the time you can travel to other parts of the United States or the world.
 (Learn how to maximize your dollars while traveling the world by sea.)

-Beyond physically moving you’ll need to fill out some important paperwork.
-Act 22, also known as the "Individual Investors Act" is behind many of the tax advantages, and to receive the benefits you’ll need to apply for a tax exemption decree.
+Beyond moving you’ll need to fill out paperwork.
+To receive the benefits of Puerto Rico's Act 22, which created tax incentives for new residents, you’ll need to apply for a tax exemption decree.
 If your application is approved, your individual tax exemption decree will have the full details of your exact tax treatment, which may vary from person to person.

 What’s the catch?

-There are a few.
 First, you won’t be able to vote in federal elections.
-If you have strong opinions on who should be President, drop them, because you’re losing your federal voting rights while you’re a resident of the island.
+If you have strong opinions on who should be president, drop them, because you’re losing your federal voting rights while you’re a resident of the island.

 Second, Puerto Rico runs on Spanish.
 While you might be able to get by on English, it won’t feel like the rest of the United States.